onbloc/gnoland-tutorials/tutorials/start-writing-a-realm.md

 ### Testing with `gno`

-Due to the immutable nature of blockchain, it's a good practice to run tests on `gno` prior to deploying your realm on the testnet.&#x20;
+Due to the immutable nature of blockchain, it's a good practice to run tests on `gno` prior to deploying your realm on the testnet.

 Follow the steps in this section to test `contract_test.gno` without interacting with the blockchain using `gno`.